-Located in the Tohloppi district of the City of Tampere, Mediapolis is a growing and developing centre and network of about 30 media companies and organisations, with contacts with parties involved in the sector both in Finland and around the world.
+Located in the Tohloppi district of the City of Tampere, Mediapolis is a growing and developing centre and network of media companies and organisations.
+It has contacts with the media industry both in Finland and around the world.
 As many as 1,000–1,100 people work and study at the campus every day.

 Mediapolis was created in its current form in 2013.
 However, the idea of Mediapolis had already stirred a couple of years earlier, when the Finnish Broadcasting Company (Yle), which had operated in the premises for decades, revised its strategy.
 Yle wanted to increase co-operation with its partners, while it also wanted to get involved in promoting the vitality of creative industries as a whole.
 Furthermore, Yle announced that it would give up its ownership of the Tohloppi premises (32,000m2).